Samsung’s $2,000 foldable phone has arrived.

 It’s here.
 After literally years of rumors, leaks, and reports, Samsung’s announced its foldable smartphone.
 Samsung calls it the Galaxy Fold, and it looks pretty damn impressive.

 Ready to learn more?
 Let’s dive right in.

 February 24, 2019 — Samsung offers our best look yet at the Galaxy Fold

 We got a pretty extensive look at the Galaxy Fold at Samsung’s Unpacked launch event, but it was all from a distance — the company didn’t let anyone see the phone in person at the event.
 There’s now a nearly 5-minute video from Samsung showing every single angle of the device, in person and in use.

-The video comes with no commentary or even background music, but the important part is the visuals.
+The video comes with no commentary or even background music, which is a bit odd, but the important part is the visuals.
 Not only do we get close-up shots of every single angle of the phone, in multiple colors, but we see it being used in live demonstrations that go well beyond what Samsung showed up to this point.
 We can see full views of how the interface will work, as well as apps and even the camera.

 February 20, 2019 — The Galaxy Fold is official!

 It finally happened!
 After years of anticipation, Samsung finally announced the Galaxy Fold.

 There’s a lot to unpack with it, so be sure to check out our announcement article and keep reading below for all of the details.

 Samsung announces the Galaxy Fold — its long-awaited foldable phone